corvuscrypto/ez-streamzy/README.md

 ## Quickstart

 The whole idea behind ez-streamzy is that everything you do using it should be relatively easy.
-There are two major base classes to know about:
+There are three major base classes to know about:

 * Extractor